spark-mv/cdn/install.md

 To enable HolaCDN servers, offload your CDN and improve user experience, continue following the relevant steps below:

-# *Step 2:  Enabling HolaCDN and measuring performance/cost improvements*
+# *Enabling HolaCDN and measuring performance/cost improvements*

 Enabling HolaCDN will result in performance increases and cost reductions by using both the cliet-side Javascript and HolaCDN servers around the world.
 And since HolaCDN statistics are now live on your site, enabling HolaCDN is simple; follow these steps.